-So if you hop on a cheap flight to Canada where could it take you?
-The western provinces of British Columbia and Alberta are most famous for their amazing mountain scenery and their top quality skiing.
-British Columbia's major airport is Vancouver, (in itself a popular city) which serves many thousands of skiers heading for Whislter every winter.
-Alberta is home to the similarly popular Banff and Lake Louise resorts among many others and is served by Calgary.
-This area is primarily the winter playground of Canada.
-Flights do of course operate to many other cities.
-The central provinces of Manitoba and Saskatchewan offer huge swathes of grassland prairies with only Winnipeg as a major town and airport so understandably get far less visitor interest.
+Being the second largest country in the world means there are plenty of places to visit.
+If you're headed for the slopes the western provinces of British Columbia and Alberta are famous for their amazing mountain scenery and quality skiing.
+British Columbia's major airport is Vancouver which serves thousands of skiers heading for Whistler in the winter.
+Alberta is home to the popular Banff and Lake Louise resorts among many others and is served by Calgary.
+This area is primarily the winter wonderland of Canada.

-In the east there is Quebec (which is home to Montreal, the largest French speaking city in the west) and then the seaboard provinces of Newfoundland, New Brunswick and Nova Scotia some of which offer fjord style landscapes reminiscent of Scandinavia.
+In the east you'll find Quebec, which is home to the largest French speaking city in the west, Montreal The seaboard provinces of Newfoundland, New Brunswick and Nova Scotia offer fjord-landscapes reminiscent of Scandinavia.

-Very few visitors who take a cheap flight to Canada venture into the northern provinces of Yukon, Nanavut and Northwest Territories, but given that they are arctic tundra landscapes that's no great surprise.
-Of course that's not to say that if you are adventurous enough they wouldn't be amazing places to visit, just not your ordinary holiday destination.
-Wherever you're looking to fly to dealchecker is the place to compare prices for flights to Canada to make sure you get the best deal.
+There are some flights to Canada that venture into the northern provinces of Yukon, Nanavut and Northwest Territories, but given that they are arctic tundra landscapes, not too many people visit these destinations.
+Of course, if you're feeling adventurous, they would make amazing places to go to.
+They just aren't your typical holiday destination.
+Wherever you're looking to fly to, dealchecker is the place to compare prices for flights to Canada to make sure you get the best deal.